gdiasdlima/SimpleApi/README.md

 # SimpleApi-CRUD
--API crud in node with typescript
+- API crud in node with typescript
--With clean architecture
+- With clean architecture
--Principles of solid
+- Principles of solid
--Design pattern
+- Design pattern